fntneves/laravel-transactional-events/README.md

 > Events are not dispatched when tests use transactions to reset database.

 It is related to the dispatched events related to transactions.
-I introduced an issue in Laravel internals (https://github.com/laravel/ideas/issues/1094) to discuss the possibility to disable transaction events, so they do not interfer with the application.
-For now, you can use the following solution: https://gist.github.com/fntneves/7f0b99767fce369919211148942eb297
+I introduced an [issue in Laravel internals](https://github.com/laravel/ideas/issues/1094) to discuss the possibility to disable transaction events, so they do not interfer with the application.
+For now, you can [use the following solution](https://gist.github.com/fntneves/7f0b99767fce369919211148942eb297).

 ## License
 This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).